 Rough diamond trading was surprisingly buoyant in April given that polished demand is restrained and inventory levels continue to rise.
-After a good first quarter, in which rough and polished trading was driven by restocking of the midstream, concern deepened this month that an oversupply of polished diamonds will pressure the market.
+Concern deepened this month that an oversupply of polished diamonds will pressure the market.

-The magnitude of rough purchases in the first four months led analysts to offer a positive assessment of the diamond market and raise their outlook for the mining sector in 2016.
+Analysts assess the diamond market positively and raise their outlook for the mining sector in 2016.

 “[After] a detailed review of the diamond market outlook for the short, medium and long term, we have concluded that 2016 is likely to mark a significant recovery [that is] driven by substantial industry restocking through the pipeline,” analysts at VTB Capital wrote in an April 11 note about ALROSA.
 “We therefore expect a marked pick-up in rough sales as cutters and manufacturers are increasingly pressured to reverse unprecedented destocking in 2015.”

-However, in this column’s view, rough sales in the first quarter should be sufficient to refill the diamond pipeline.
-Given the experience of last year, one would expect diamond manufacturers and dealers to exercise caution in producing too much polished inventory in 2016.
-While polished prices have firmed since November on lower stock levels, a slowdown in rough demand is now projected in the coming months if not for the remainder of the year, if the recent polished uptrend is to be sustained.
+Rough sales in the first quarter should be sufficient to refill the diamond pipeline.
+A slowdown in rough demand is now projected in the coming months if not for the remainder of the year, if the recent polished uptrend is to be sustained.

 Already in February, Rapaport cautioned that polished supply will significantly rise as production has normalized, which will exert pressure on the market.
 That has yet to transpire in a meaningful way as new polished supply from rough bought in January-February is expected to reach the market only in late April and May.
 However, inventory levels have started to rise and the uptrend in polished prices has started to flatten, as demonstrated in the April Rapaport Monthly Report.